SixiS/jquery_query_builder-rails/README.md

 # jQuery QueryBuilder - rails

+Many thanks to [mistic100](https://github.com/mistic100) for the awesome jQuery plugin.

 This gem has 2 parts.
 - [Assets needed for the jquery-query-builder plugin for the rails asset pipeline](#asset-pipeline-part)
 - [Ruby evaluator for the json rule output from jquery-query-builder](#ruby-rule-evaluator)